DeveloppeurPascal/SUTOM_Helper/README.md

 [Buy a license](FFF)

-You can also [visit the software website](EEE) to find out more about how it works, access videos and articles, find out about the different versions available and their features, contact user support...
+You can also [visit the software website](https://sutomhelper.olfsoftware.fr) to find out more about how it works, access videos and articles, find out about the different versions available and their features, contact user support...

 ## Source code installation

-To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/XXXXXXXXXX).
+To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/SUTOM_Helper).

 This project uses dependencies in the form of sub-modules.
 They will be absent from the ZIP file.
 You'll have to download them by hand.

-* [YYY](ZZZ) must be installed in the ./lib-externes/YYY subfolder.
+* [DeveloppeurPascal/AboutDialog-Delphi-Component](https://github.com/DeveloppeurPascal/AboutDialog-Delphi-Component) must be installed in the ./src-Delphi/lib-externes/AboutDialog-Delphi-Component subfolder.
-* [YYY](ZZZ) must be installed in the ./lib-externes/YYY subfolder.
+* [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) must be installed in the ./src-Delphi/lib-externes/librairies subfolder.

 ## License to use this code repository and its contents